How To Collaborate In Wix

 How To Collaborate In Wix - Once everything is okay and finished, you can now send your invite

 Once you've entered the email addresses and selected the appropriate roles, click 'Send Invite.'
-Your collaborators will receive an invitation email - once they accept, they'll have access to the parts of your site that match their role.
+Your collaborators will receive an invitation email.
+Once they accept, they'll have access to the parts of your site that match their role.

 Wix Collaboration Roles Explained

 Wix offers several roles, each designed for a specific type of team member.
-Assigning the right role matters - it's the difference between giving a blog writer the ability to publish posts and accidentally giving them access to edit your entire site.
+Assigning the right role matters.
+It's the difference between giving a blog writer the ability to publish posts and accidentally giving them access to edit your entire site.

 Here's what each role can do: